lawrennd/finx/docs/usage.md

 ## Estate Planning (Planned)

 The `estate` command will help you organize documents for wills and estate planning.
+This feature is currently planned but not yet implemented.

 ### Planned Subcommands